 Health and wellness rewritten

-Aside from the recent pandemic, modern day shoppers worldwide have become more mindful of the need to establish a healthy and varied diet.
+Aside from the recent pandemic, modern-day shoppers worldwide have become more mindful of the need to establish a healthy and varied diet.
 They are increasingly aware of the correlation between good nutrition and good health and as such, demand more from their food.

 The phrase ‘you are what you eat’ resonates more than ever.
-Natural, nutrient dense foods are now top of mind.
+Natural, nutrient-dense foods are now top of mind.

-Seemingly, players in the food industry have been promisingly receptive to these global shifts.
+Seemingly, players in the food industry have been promisingly receptive to global shifts.
 Food companies are rapidly innovating, particularly in the plant-based sector where demand has skyrocketed.
 Plant-based substitutes are no longer exclusive to vegans and vegetarians.
-A growing number of consumers are now adopting a flexitarian diet, striving to reduce their environmental impact and improve general health, and this will surge as the transition to nutrition prevails.
+A growing number of consumers are now adopting a flexitarian diet, striving to reduce their environmental impact and improve general health, and this will continue to surge as the transition to nutrition prevails.

 Restoring dietary diversity

 Eagerness to diversify diet and boost essential nutrient intake has amplified.
 As the old age saying goes ‘variety is the spice of life’.
 Consumers choosing to ‘food swap’ for high-impact alternatives will be enhanced and a steer towards whole foods will also further accelerate.

 Whole foods, such as soybean, mung bean, quinoa and sesame, particularly pack a punch when it comes to nutrition.
 For this reason, consumers are drawing closer to traditional and indigenous foods consisting of hearty legumes and health-centric grains.

 'Seed-to table' returns to mind.